 Getting out to these job sites is typically done with the use of personnel baskets, which may be attached to large cranes or other pieces of equipment.
 Workers who will be transported to the job site load into the round structure of the basket, which then gets lifted up to the platform deck or structure where the crew will be working.
 In some variations, workers may get strapped into bucket seats during the transfer process.

 The process of transferring personnel out to these job sites can be dangerous, and is considered to be a high-risk endeavor.
 It is possible for accidents to occur that can result in serious injury or death.
-If you’re involved in such an accident, it is important for you to exercise your right to compensation.
+If you’re involved in such an accident, it is important for you to exercise your right to compensation and work with a basket transfer accident lawyer.

 The dangers of personnel basket transfers